China National Clearing Center

-The China National Clearing Center (CNCC, 中国人民银行清算总中心, lit.
-'People's Bank of China Clearing Center') is a non-profit public institution administered by the People's Bank of China and created in May 1990.
-It runs several of China's key payment systems.
+The China National Clearing Center (also CNCC; 中国人民银行清算总中心, lit.
+'People's Bank of China Clearing Center') is a non-profit public institution created in May 1990 that is administered by the People's Bank of China and runs several of China's key payment systems.

 Services

 Payment systems

-The CNCC operates the China National Advanced Payment System (CNAPS, 中國現代化支付系統), a payment system with two main applications: the High-Value Payment System (HVPS, 大额支付系统), a real-time gross settlement (RTGS) system (comparable to Fedwire in the United States or T2 in the euro area), and the Bulk Electronic Payment System (BEPS, 小额支付系统), a retail payment system.
+The CNCC operates the China National Advanced Payment System (CNAPS; 中國現代化支付系統), a payment system with two main applications: the High-Value Payment System (HVPS; 大额支付系统), which is a Real-Time Gross Settlement (RTGS) system comparable to Fedwire in the United States or T2 in the euro area, and the Bulk Electronic Payment System (BEPS; 小额支付系统), a retail payment system.

 High-Value Payment System

-Since China's domestic RTGS system launched in June 2005, the HVPS has been described as "the backbone of the national payments system in China".
-In 2009, the HVPS processed 247 million transactions, amounting to 760 trillion renminbi (RMB).
-By 2023, these numbers had grown to 382 million transactions and turnover of 8,481 trillion RMB.
+Since China's domestic RTGS system launched in June 2005 the HVPS has been described as "the backbone of the national payments system in China".
+In 2009 the HVPS processed 247 million transactions, amounting to 760 trillion renminbi (RMB) in turnover.
+By 2023 this had grown to 382 million transactions and turnover of 8,481 trillion RMB.

-By the end of 2010, the HVPS had 1,729 direct participants and 100,510 indirect participants.
-Bank of China (Hong Kong) and Bank of China (Macau) were direct participants of HVPS and are its clearing agents in Hong Kong and Macau, respectively.
-By the end of 2016, the number of direct participants had shrunk to 305, but that of indirect participants had grown to 141,023.
+By the end of 2010 the HVPS had 1,729 direct participants and 100,510 indirect participants.
+Bank of China (Hong Kong) and Bank of China (Macau) were direct participants in HVPS and are its clearing agents in Hong Kong and Macau respectively.
+Although the number of direct participants had shrunk to 305 by the end of 2016, the count of indirect participants had grown significantly to 141,023.

 Bulk Electronic Payment System

-Launched in June 2006, the BEPS is a retail payment system embedded into the HVPS.
-It is based on real-time netting and settlement at regular times during the day.
-In 2009, it processed 226 million transactions amounting to 11 trillion RMB.
-By 2023, these numbers had grown to 4.6 billion transactions and RMB186 trillion.
+Launched in June 2006 the BEPS is a retail payment system embedded into the HVPS that is based on real-time netting and settlement at regular times during the day.
+In 2009 it processed 226 million transactions amounting to 11 trillion RMB in turnover.
+By 2023 this had grown to 4.6 billion transactions and turnover of RMB186 trillion.

-By the end of 2010, BEPS had 1,730 direct participants and 100,510 indirect participants, almost exactly overlapping with HVPS, with which it shares the CNAPS platform.
+By the end of 2010 BEPS had 1,730 direct participants and 100,510 indirect participants, almost exactly equivalent to HVPS, with which it shares the CNAPS platform.

 Internet Banking Payment System

 IBPS started operations in August 2010 and primarily handles instant payment transactions via the internet.
-It is a deferred net settlement (DNS) system.
-By the end of July 2020, it had 218 direct participants and 175 proxy-access participants.
-In 2023, it processed 17 billion transactions (about RMB301 trillion).
+It is a deferred net settlement (DNS) system, and by the end of July 2020 it had 218 direct participants and 175 proxy-access participants.
+In 2023, it processed 17 billion transactions, constituting about RMB301 trillion in turnover.